quang-do-se/docker-vault-approle/readme.md

 ``` shell
 docker ps
 ```
 - If you don't see 3 containers running, there may be something wrong.
-Try:
+Try to troubleshoot:

 ``` shell
 docker-compose logs